40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH19 -- parsing options entered in terminal.md

 Case 1.1.2: In this case, if the corresponding argument is NOT passed (if it is expected)

-then it will echo an error message like
+then it will echo a diagnostic error message like

 ```
 D:\workspace\Bash\Bash tutorial\examples\getopts\getopts-example-1.bash: option requires an argument -- a